10 Step Guide to Getting Divorced in Australia

 Getting Divorced In Australia

-We have put together a basic guide to key things to know when considering a divorced in Australia or separation.
+We have put together a basic guide to key things to know when considering a divorce in Australia or separation.

 • No-Fault Divorce: Australia operates on a “no-fault” divorce system, meaning that the only ground for divorced in Australia is the irretrievable breakdown of the marriage, demonstrated by 12 months of separation.